dotlang/language/README.md

 1. There is no implicit and automatic casting in the language.
 The only case is for `true` to be 1 and `false` to be 0 when used as a sequence index.
 2. Casting is mostly used to cast between a union and its internal type (Example 2) or between named and equal unnamed type (Example 4 and 5).
 3. If a function expects a named type, you cannot pass an equivalent unnamed type.
-4. Similarly, when a function expects an unnamed type, you cannot pass a named type with same underlying type.
+4. Similarly, when a function expects an unnamed type, you cannot pass a named type with same underlying type, unless there is no function with that name expecting the named type.
 5. Another usage of casting is to cast between primitives: `int` and `float` and `char` (Example 1).
 6. When casting for union types, you get two outputs: Target type and a boolean flag indicating whether cast was successful (Example 2).
 7. For literals, casting between named and underlying type can be done automatically (Example 4).